 Small garden to motivate armchair preppers.
 This garden is about 15 to 20 feet wide and maybe 30 feet long.

 Larger garden for canning and preserving food.
 This one might about about an acre.
 In this larger garden I want to plant potatoes, beans, peas, corn, squash, okra… just a wide range of foods.

-For 2017 the smaller garden will be my focus.
+In spring 2017 the smaller garden will be my focus.
 I will touch on the larger garden here and there, but not a lot.
 When it comes to canning and preserving food, we will probably talk about the larger garden.